Beware of NET Listings in Panama

 Frank said, “The same house was advertised for three different rents with three different agents and one told me I had to pay an extra $250 a month for HOA fees and utilities but the other agents told me they were included!”

-It’s like the wild wild west!
-It’s a crazy situation which makes it hard for you to know what the right price is to pay or who to trust.
+It’s like the Wild West!
+This crazy situation makes it hard to know the right price or who to trust.
 Keep reading for a solution….

 IT’S RENTALS TOO

-Puerto Armuelles Rental Last week, our tour group saw a 3-bedroom 3 bath furnished rental advertised for $1300.
+Last week, our tour group saw a 3-bedroom, 3-bath furnished rental advertised for $1300.
 Just as we were leaving, we ran into a previous tour client who told us she had been to that house three times with three different real estate agents.
-It was advertised with one agent for $1100.
-Another agent for $1300.
-And a third agent for $1400.
-Because it was all different prices, the tour clients thought it was a different house.
+It was advertised with one agent for $1100, another for $1300, and a third for $1400.
+Because the prices were all different, the tour clients thought it was a different house.

-Most likely the owner of the house said they want to get $1000 a month rent.
-And instead of the agents taking a typical property management commission of 5-7%, they are hoping to make $100 – $400 per month profit PLUS the management fee.
+The owner of the house most likely wanted to get $1000 a month in rent.
+Instead of the agents taking a typical property management commission of 5-7%, they hope to profit from $100 – $400 monthly PLUS the management fee.

 The same thing happened when my son moved to Panama.
 He looked at a 2-bedroom house that was advertised for $650.
-Later that day he saw an ad for a 2-bedroom house for $850 advertised with a local real estate office in Boquete.
-Because it was different prices, he thought it was a different house.
+Later that day, he saw an ad for a 2-bedroom house for $850 advertised with a local real estate office in Boquete.
+Because the prices were different, he thought it was a different house.
 To his surprise, it was the SAME house.
-Guess who was hoping to put an extra $200+ a month in their pocket.?!!
+Guess who was hoping to put an extra $200+ a month in their pocket?!

 IT GETS EVEN WORSE

 A hotel owner in Boquete is now offering to help people find a rental if they pay him 50% of their first month’s rent.
-He’s also getting 50% of the rent from the owner of the house.
+He’s also getting 50% of the rent from the house’s owner.
 So, for a $1000 a month house, the new tenant (YOU) must pay the owner $1000 plus pay the hotel owner $500 for his help in finding the property.
 It cost the tenant $500 more to use him to help find a rental.

 Throughout Panama, people are selling or renting houses that are not legally working in Panama.
 If you’re working with a foreigner, ask to see their work permit.
-If they don’t have one, they are working illegally and the government will not get involved if you run in to a problem.
+If they don’t have one, they are working illegally, and the government will not get involved if you run into a problem.
+If they say they are Panamanian and don’t need a work permit, ask to see the Cedula.
+If it has a big “E,” they are not Panamanian.
 What could go wrong?

 Last month, I was contacted by someone who rented a house in Panama and asked for my help.
 They paid the first and last month’s rent plus a security deposit (unusual for Panama) to the property manager.
-By the way, the property manager is working illegally (no work permit) with a local Boquete real estate office.
-One day, the owner of the house knocked on the door and asked who they were and what were they doing in her house.
+The property manager is working illegally (no work permit) with a local Boquete real estate office.
+One day, the owner of the house knocked on the rental door and asked who they were and what they were doing in her house.
 They had a copy of the lease they signed and a receipt for the payments made.
-Apparently, the property manager, kept the ALL deposit and rent money and never told the owner the house was rented.
-With a little help from me, they were finally able to get most of their money back but it sure did leave a bad taste in the mouth about dealing with real estate people in Panama.
-It’s not the first time I’ve heard of something like this happening in Panama.
+The property manager kept ALL the deposit and rent money and never told the owner the house was rented.
+With a little help from me, they finally got most of their money back, but it sure left a bad taste in their mouths about dealing with real estate people in Panama.
+It’s not the first time I’ve heard of this happening in Panama.

 THE SOLUTION

-panama rental gorgona The solution to avoiding these NET listing situations, where you overpay, is to deal with the owner directly when possible or to at least ask to speak to the owner to get the straight scoop on what the property is for sale or for rent for.
+The solution to avoiding these NET listing situations, where you overpay, is to deal with the owner directly when possible or to ask at least to speak to the owner to get the straight scoop on what the property is for sale or rent for.

 Instead of walking into a real estate office or contacting a real estate salesperson to help you find a house to buy or to rent, take matters into your own hands.
 Many properties are not listed with a real estate office.
 Look on Facebook for property for sale or rent in the town you are interested in.
 Search craigslist for Panama.
 And check www.encuentra24.com.